Dectre/Computer-Architecture-Course-Projects-Fall04/README.md

-# Computer Architecture Course - Spring 2026 (1405) 🎓
+# Computer Architecture Course - Fall 2025 (1404) 🎓

-This repository contains the Computer Assignments for the **Computer Architecture** course, completed in Spring 1405 (2026).
+This repository contains the Computer Assignments for the **Computer Architecture** course, completed in Fall 1404 (2025).
 It features four major hardware design projects implemented in Verilog, covering neural networks and RISC-V processor architectures.

 ---